parksandrecfan/bignet-phone/readme.md

 <p>Instead of generating synthetic data from scratch, one can also directly download the SVG dataset from <a href=https://drive.google.com/file/d/1EHMhK5YhudFL1mEfMslS2hXQ92VLCOcK/view?usp=sharing><b>here</b></a>.</p>
 <p>The SVG data are reprocessed to a BIGNet-friendly format.
 One can use this function in util to process from SVG data.
 One can also directly download the pickle format <a href=https://drive.google.com/file/d/1FgSsBIPzOgKaXGAYXavOU56oW8111gu4/view?usp=sharing><b>here</b></a>.
 Do note that to continue down the pipeline, put the decompressed data in a "pkl" directory.</p>
 <h3>Training</h3>
-<p>Training takes 8 formatted pickle files (train/test data/curve label/brand label/distance matrix).</p>
+<p>Training takes 8 formatted pickle files (train/test data/curve label/brand label/distance matrix) and is performed in "2.training.ipynb".
+The trained model can also be downloaded <a href=https://drive.google.com/file/d/1pIr0VcdTEiTuR4CmwhmQ4YfnaHrbyEm4/view?usp=share_link><b>here</b></a></p>

 <h3>Evaluation</h3>
 <p>Dimension reduction of 2D/3D PCA/tSNE is done in 3.dimension reduction.ipynb.</p>